 It is a Maharashtrian sweet and aromatic layered flatbread filled with softened split Bengal gram (aka ‘chana dal’) infused with jaggery and scented spices.
 And though this dish is a bit of a paradox given that it’s traditionally eaten as part of a main course instead of dessert, it tastes rather lovely with something mildly spicy like katachi amti.
 But in the region of Maharashtra where my parents hail from, ‘gulavni’, a soupy concoction of jaggery melted in boiling water and finished with milk, is popular.
 While this remains the case to date at my ancestral home in the Ahmednagar district, the ‘Puneri’ in me appreciates the simple accompaniment of whole milk with just a trickle of melted ghee laced with a few strands of saffron, making it fit for a Maharaja.
 Puran-poli is a two-word dish – ‘puran’ means sweet lentil filling and ‘poli’ means flatbread in Marathi.

 This delightful flatbread needs only a handful of ingredients:

 - Chana dal aka split Bengal gram or split chickpea lentils: These husked and split black chickpea lentils are widely available.
 They make up the bulk of the ‘puran’ filling.

 - Jaggery: The jaggery typically used in this dish is made from sugarcane.
 The type needed here is lighter in colour with a subtle flavour, not the kind that resembles treacle and imparts the taste of molasses.

 - Whole wheat flour: Traditionally puran poli dough is prepared using only whole wheat flour but you can also add a little plain flour if you like.
-If you

 - Ghee: a tiny bit of organic ghee to cook the ‘puran’ filling and to drizzle over puran poli.